-Annual fees billed for the audit and interim review services aggregated approximately \$264,266 for 2016 and \$204,941 for 2015.
-Annual fees billed for tax-related services aggregated approximately \$15,250 for 2016 and \$19,750 for 2015.
-In addition, fees billed for other services aggregated approximately \$53,571 for 2016 and \$3,250 for 2015.
+Annual fees billed for the audit and interim review services aggregated approximately \$295,500 for 2017 and \$264,266 for 2016.
+Annual fees billed for auditrelated services aggregated approximately \$12,216 for 2017 and \$53,571 for 2016.
+In addition, fees billed for tax-related services aggregated approximately \$15,250 for each of the years 2017 and 2016.

-The Audit Committee has established its pre-approval policies and procedures, pursuant to which the Audit Committee approved the foregoing audit services, provided by Frazier & Deeter in 2015 and 2016.
+The Audit Committee has established its pre-approval policies and procedures, pursuant to which the Audit Committee approved the foregoing audit services provided by Frazier & Deeter in 2017 and 2016.
 Consistent with the Audit Committee's responsibility for engaging the Company's independent auditors, all audit and permitted non-audit services require pre-approval by the Audit Committee.
-The Audit Committee approves proposed services and fee estimates for these services.
+The Audit Committee to approve any services and fee estimates for these services.
 The Audit Committee chairperson or his designee has been designated by the Audit Committee to approve any services arising during the year that were not pre-approved by the Audit Committee.